keithalewis/winsock/README.md

 # winsock

-A header only set of utilities for Windows sockets.
+A header only affordances for Windows sockets.

-Sockets and associated structures by parameterized by _address family_ so the C++ type system ensures compatibility.
+Sockets and associated structures parameterized by _address family_ so the C++ type system ensures compatibility.
 Enumerations are defined in `enum class`es to ensure argument correctness and provide intellisence assistence.